circles-project/circles-spec/0001-profiles-as-spaces.md

 his display name and avatar url.
 Then any other user can find the room id and knock on his profile space.

+### Tracking Profile Spaces for Friends
+To keep track of all the profile spaces that the user has joined, we add a new space to our private "Circles" space hierarchy.
+The "My People" space is a child of the user's top-level "Circles" space.
+When we accept an invite to join a friend's profile space, we also add their profile room as a child of our "My People" space.

+The "People" tab in the Circles app uses the "My People" space to populate the user's list of connected users.

 ## Comparison to Other Approaches